PeekMed

-Orthopedic surgery residency is one of the most competitive residencies to which medical students apply.
+Orthopedic surgery residency is one of the most competitive residencies medical students apply to.
 Some residency programs receive several hundred applications annually, due to the large number of applications submitted by each applicant.
 Let’s analyze what are the characteristics and benefits of the orthopedic surgery residency program and the consequent specialty.

 How long is an orthopedic surgery residency?

 In the US, an orthopedic surgery residency has a length of 5 years, with the option of additional training in a subspeciality fellowship.
-This is a longer training length compared to other residencies which is a signal of a higher level of demand.
+This is a longer training length compared to other residencies, which signals a higher level of demand.

 How many orthopedic surgery residency spots exist?